RethinkWhat/i-ball/README.md

 # Welcome to I-Ball!

-**I-Ball** is a social networking platform to connect the celebrities to their fans.
+**I-Ball** is a social networking platform to connect idols to their fans.
+From streamers, influencers, to celebrities, they are brought closer together with their fanbase.

 ## Authors
 * Jasmin, Ramon Emmiel